3. Plagiarism

 • an image, figure, diagram or table from someone else’s work

-• information from the Internet, or any electronic media
+• information from the internet, or any electronic media

 • information from oral communication with others.